Hellcow: Publication history

 Bessie, or Hellcow, made her official debut in Giant-Size Man-Thing #5, published in August 1975.
 The creative team in charge of the issue comprised writer Steve Gerber, penciller Frank Brunner, and inker Tom Palmer.
 The same story is reprinted in the bonus pages of Silver Surfer vs. Dracula (February 1994).
-The character reappeared in April 2011's Deadpool Team-Up #885, written by Rick Spears, pencilled by Phillip Bond and inked by Daniel Brown.
+The character reappeared in April 2011's Deadpool Team-Up #885, written by Rick Spears, pencilled by Philip Bond and inked by Daniel Brown.

 Fictional character biography

 Circa 1675, Bessie, a domesticated cow living in a Swiss farm, becomes the prey of Count Dracula, who is unable to find any available humans to feed on.
-Bessie seemingly dies and an upset Hans, her owner, lays her to rest.
-Unbeknownst to Hans, Bessie has become an undead monster known as Hellcow, and rises from her grave some three nights later, in search of Dracula to take revenge on him.
+Bessie seemingly dies and her upset owner Hans lays her to rest.
+Unbeknownst to Hans, Bessie has become an undead monster known as Hellcow, and rises from her grave seeking revenge on Dracula.

 In the present day, Howard the Duck is investigating the deaths of four farmers in Cleveland, Ohio.
 Howard initially concludes that the perpetrator must be a chicken.
-Later, in the wee hours of the morning, he disguises himself as a human.
+Later, early in the morning, he disguises himself as a human.
 Hellcow notices him and lunges for him.
 A scuffle commences and Howard prevails, driving a stake through her heart and apparently ending her reign of terror.

-However, Hellcow did not die; her head was still intact.
-Her corpse is recovered by insane scientist Doctor Kilgore.
-Reviving her, Kilgore imprisons Hellcow and collects her "vampiric milk", which he believes he can exploit to cure his tuberculosis as well as attain immortality.
-When this plan does not fully work, Kilgore abducts Deadpool and extracts his hypophysis.
-Kilgore digests it, so as to give himself the power of self-healing that Deadpool has.
+However, Hellcow did not die, as her head remained intact.
+Her corpse is recovered by insane scientist Doctor Kilgore, who revives her and attempts to use her milk to cure his tuberculosis and gain immortality.
+When this plan does not work, Kilgore abducts Deadpool and extracts his pituitary gland to gain his healing factor.

-However, the mixture of Hellcow's milk and Deadpool's gland in Kilgore's body goes awry, driving him even more crazy.
-The vampire cow and the mercenary join forces; Hellcow turns Deadpool into a vampire temporarily and together they rid Kilgore from the world permanently.
-Deadpool and Hellcow escape from Kilgore's abode but the latter is instantly burnt to a crisp as it is daytime.
-Deadpool travels back to the previous comic book panel and after a few tries, saves Hellcow from dying and thus "reviving" her.
+However, the mixture of Hellcow's milk and Deadpool's gland goes awry, damaging Kilgore's mind.
+Deadpool and Hellcow subsequently join forces to stop him.
+Deadpool and Hellcow escape from Kilgore's abode, but the latter is instantly killed by the sunlight.
+Deadpool travels back to the previous comic book panel and rescues Hellcow.

-Hellcow appeared in Spider-Man/Deadpool as a member of Deadpool Inc., a group of odd characters Deadpool's recruited to steal and sell abandoned S.H.I.E.L.D. technology.
-She can now inexplicably walk upright, has a mostly human figure (barring her head), and can talk.
+Hellcow later appears in Spider-Man/Deadpool, having assumed an anthropomorphic form and joined Deadpool Inc., a group assembled by Deadpool to steal and sell abandoned S.H.I.E.L.D. technology.